Skip to main content

 It’s worth repeating that while no film scholar doubts that the male gaze exists, the concept itself doesn’t have a set list of parameters.
 There’s no one universally agreed way to sidestep its limiting effects on how women are presented to the viewer.
 Some go as far as saying that the male gaze can’t ever really be overcome in a medium designed for voyeurism.
 But there are patterns in how the male gaze operates, and Sarah Connor is especially relevant to this discussion because she subverts most of these.

 I’m hoping to not come off the wrong way when I say this, but I’ve always thought of Linda Hamilton as beautiful, but I’ve never thought of her as "pretty.”
-At least, she doesn't have the same pixie-ish look that is generally rewarded by casting directors, as seen with other starlets of the day like Michelle Pfeiffer or Jessica Lange.
-This discrepancy is only highlighted when you compare Hamilton to actresses like Emilia Clarke or Lena Headey, both of whom went on to portray Sarah Connor in later iterations.
+At least, she doesn't have the same pixie-ish look that is generally rewarded by casting directors.
+She has a different look than other starlets of the day like Michelle Pfeiffer or Jessica Lange--or even other actresses who went on to play Sarah Connor like Emilia Clarke or Lena Headey.

 You’d think then that Hollywood, knowing that Hamilton did have the capacity to play that airbrushed lady you saw on shampoo commercials, would ensure that their sequel had maximum appeal by tailoring Sarah Connor to fit the leading lady model to a tee.